 Normally, one would expect a route like this to feature a punishing amount of loose scree and would not recommend ascending something that climbs about 2300' in one mile up such terrain, but after having found little loose scree and lots of solid rock, I find myself strongly recommending this route for either an ascent or descent to experienced climbers.

 1.2 mi from the northeast entrance, park at the Warm Springs parking area, which is on the north side of the road.
-This is the western end of the Pebble Creek Trail.
+This is the eastern end of the Pebble Creek Trail.

 The other end of the Pebble Creek Trail is at the Pebble Creek Campground some 10 miles southwest of Warm Springs.
 This approach avoids the significant climb and drop that the other approach involves, shaving 800' of elevation gain from the route, but it also adds three round-trip miles to the standard route; it might add even more to the route up the southeastern face.